- Also Known As:

-PSEN1 genetic mutation analysis is used to screen asymptomatic or symptomatic adults who have a strong family history of early onset Alzheimer disease (EOFAD, also called Alzheimer disease type 3 or AD3), especially when a specific PSEN1 mutation has been identified in other family members.
-It may be used to aid in the differential diagnosis of EOFAD versus other forms of early onset dementia but usually only in those with a family history of AD3.
-Appropriate genetic counseling may be pursued to assess the risk of either parent having and passing on a PSEN1 mutation.
-However, PSEN1 testing is rarely ordered prenatally because an amniocentesis is required and because it is not common practice to test prenatally for adult-onset diseases.
+PSEN1 genetic mutation analysis may be performed in adults who have a strong family history of early onset Alzheimer disease (EOFAD), especially when a specific PSEN1 mutation has been identified in other family members.
+It may be used to aid in the differential diagnosis of EOFAD versus other forms of early onset dementia but usually only in those with a strong family history of disease.

-The PSEN1 test is not useful as a screen for the general population or for those who have late onset AD.
+The PSEN1 test is not useful as a screen for the general population or for those who have late onset familial AD or sporadic AD.

 When is it ordered?